captain-redbeard/redbeards-messenger/README.md

 ### Official Demo Website
 [fromdownunder.com.au](https://fromdownunder.com.au)

 **Note: as this is a demo website, all data will be wiped regularly.**
+* Log files deleted every 15 minutes
 ---

 ### Install (Proof of concept)